How To Prepare for a Job Interview

 Here are some actionable tips to improve your chances of success in a job interview:

-- While you wait for your turn at the venue, switch off your mobile phone or put it on silent or vibration mode.
-If you need to take an urgent call, speak in a soft and low voice.
+While you wait for your turn at the venue, switch off your mobile phone or put it on silent or vibration mode.
+If you are required to take an urgent call, speak in a soft and low voice.